Cığalazade Yusuf Sinan Pasha: Political career

 After the peace of 1590, he was made governor of Erzurum, and in 1591, became Kapudan Pasha or Grand Admiral of the Ottoman fleet.
 He held this office until 1595.
 During the third Grand Vizierate (1593–1595) of Koca Sinan Pasha he was promoted to Fourth Vizier.
 At that time, the Ottomans had been at war with Austria since 1593.
 Cağaloğlu Yusuf Sinan Pasha, by then appointed Third Vizier, accompanied Sultan Mehmed III on the Hungarian campaign of 1596.
 He tried in vain to relieve the fortress of Hatvan, which fell in September 1596.
 He was present at the successful Ottoman siege of Eger (Eğri) (September–October 1596) and at the Battle of Mezö-Keresztes in October 1596 and took part in the final assault that turned an imminent defeat into a notable triumph for the Ottomans.
 In reward for his services, he was made Grand Vizier, but the discontent arising from the measures which he used in an effort to restore discipline amongst the Ottoman forces, the troubles which followed his intervention in the affairs of the Crimean Tatars, and the existence at court of powerful influences eager to restore Damat İbrahim Pasha to the Grand Vizierate, brought about his deposition from this office after 40 days.

 He was Beylerbey of Damascus from December 1597 to January 1598.
 In May 1599, he was made Kapudan Pasha for the second time.
 In 1604, he assumed command of the eastern front, where a new war between the Ottomans and the Persians had broken out in the preceding year.
 His campaign of 1605 was unsuccessful, the forces he led towards Tabriz suffering defeat near the shore of Lake Urmia.
 Cağaloğlu had to withdraw to the fortress of Van and thence in the direction of Diyarbekir.
 He died in the course of this retreat in December 1605.
-He was ancestor of İlhan İrem, who is a famous Turkish pop singer.
+He is the ancestor of İlhan İrem, who was a famous Turkish pop singer.

+Marriages and issue

+He married two great-granddaughters of Sultan Suleiman I. The two girl were daughters of Ayşe Hümaşah Sultan, the daughter of Mihrimah Sultan, the only daughter of Sultan Suleiman I, birth by his legal wife Hürrem Sultan.